DFRobot/DFSerialChart/README.md

 # DFSerialChart

-Plotting data from serial port
+Plotting/Chart data from serial port

 ## Prerequisites

-You need `Node` version `4.4.0` or above.
+You need `nodejs` version `4.4.0` or above.

 You might need to run `npm install` if the package does not run correctly out of the box.
-This is related to the `serialport` module.
+This is a known limitation related to the `serialport` module.

 ## Installation